RedHatNordicsSA/RedHatNordicsSA.github.io/_posts/2019-2-1-deploy-rhv-vm-playbook.markdown

 ## Load secrets from Ansible Vault

 Next we want to load private information related to our lab from Ansible Vault.
-We store SSH key for automation, some passwords and other sensitive info.
-Tower is set with vault passwword, so it can read it before execution of tasks.
+We store SSH key for automation, some passwords and other sensitive info there.
+Tower is set with vault password, so it can read secrets before execution of tasks.

 ```
 tasks: